CarlosAstengoM/LevelEditor/readme.md

 ## Synopsis
 ---------------
-This is a sorry attempt on creating a level editor that will later be used to create an angy birds clone.
+This is a sorry attempt on creating a level editor that will later be used to create an angry birds clone.

 ## License
 ---------------